Why Does IAYO need a Board?

-- In the case of the company being wound up, directors suffer no financial penalty as long as they have been acting in good faith.
+- In the case of the company being wound up, directors suffer no financial penalty as long as they have acted in good faith.

-- As there is the possibility of ‘grey areas’ in the interpretation of the above clauses, IAYO holds, and renews annually, Directors’ and Officers’ Insurance to protect directors against any claims that might arise against them.
-In addition IAYO seeks professional legal advice when required.
+- As there is the possibility of ‘grey areas’ in the interpretation of the above clauses, IAYO holds Directors’ and Officers’ Insurance to protect directors against any claims that might arise against them.
+In addition, IAYO seeks professional legal advice when required.

-- Directors may not profit from their directorship of IAYO although they are entitled to receive reasonable expenses and can be compensated for certain facilities provided to the company.
-Directors are not allowed to be employed by the company or to provide services for payment other than those specifically listed.
+- Directors may not profit from their directorship of IAYO although they are entitled to receive reasonable expenses and can be compensated for facilities and services provided to the company in line with policy decided by the members at General Meetings.

-- Ensure its own continuity, succession and training needs are met?
+- Ensure the board’s continuity, succession and training needs are met.